 Stirring Bars For Rear-earth Smelting

-The stirring bar used for rare earth metal production by molten salt electrolysis needs to be highly resistant to high temperatures and chemical erosion.
-Tungsten rod is an excellent material for making the stirring bar due to its high melting point and very stable chemical properties in a working temperature below 1400 °C. Compared with graphite, tungsten rod has a lower consumable rate and higher erosion resistance to the electrolyte.
+Tungsten stirring bars used in the production of rare earth metals by molten salt electrolysis must be able to withstand extremely high temperatures and to resist chemical erosion.
+Tungsten rod application for this purpose is impressive due to its high melting point and very stable chemical properties in working temperatures below 1400 °C. Compared with graphite, for example, tungsten rod has a lower consumption rate and higher erosion resistance to the electrolyte.

-Tungsten contact is a popular component cut from forged tungsten rod.
-It is widely used in high voltage and frequency switching operations such as circuit breakers, high voltage switches, and arcing contacts.
+Tungsten contact is a popular component cut from forged tungsten rods.
+It is a common tungsten rod application in high voltage and frequency switching operations such as circuit breakers, high voltage switches, and arcing contacts.
 Tungsten contact has a low surface evaporation rate, excellent arc resistance, and efficient electrical and thermal conductivity.
-The typical size of tungsten contacts are 2-6 mm in diameter with a maximum of 0.6 mm in thickness.
+The typical size of tungsten contacts is 2-6 mm in diameter with a maximum of 0.6 mm in thickness.

-CHEMETAL USA is a leading tungsten supplier and manufacturer in worldwide.
-Please check our tungsten rod to learn more information about tungsten rod products.
+CHEMETAL USA is a leading tungsten supplier and manufacturer worldwide.
+Please check our tungsten rod to learn more about tungsten rod products.